lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 obtain useful masks.
 The parameter "-radius" specifies the radii of the cylinders in mm.
 The parameter "-equivol" specifies whether or not equivolume correction should be applied to each cylinder.
+The parameter "-reso" specifies the original voxel resolution prior to upsampling.
+If specified, it will be used to adjust the effective degrees of freedom.

 **vcylarim** implements parallel computations uses openmp.
 The number of processors to use can be specified with the parameter "-j".
 The output (cylbeta.v) contains several images as explained above.
 This file can be analyzed in subsequent processing steps using **cylarim_stats**.